tmoreton/trckfi/outstatic/content/posts/how-taxes-work-2024-guide.md

 ![](/images/screen-shot-2024-03-10-at-9.16.17-am-M4Nj.png)

 Why does this matter?
-Well, I've come across a lot of folks who turn down pay raises or bonuses because they're worried it'll push them into a higher tax bracket.
+Well, I've come across a lot of people who turn down pay raises or bonuses because they're worried it'll push them into a higher tax bracket.

 But here's the thing: welcoming more money is always a wise choice!
 No matter what tax bracket you're in, you'll still end up with extra cash in your pocket.
 So, don't hold back—embrace those raises and bonuses with open arms!